andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 <div class="summary-box">
 <strong>📌 Overview</strong>
 <p>
 On Christmas Day 2024, Postgres infrastructure powering the Aura Frames API had problems under peak load, being unavailable for three hours and disrupting the experience for new customers.
-Aura wanted to do better for 2025.</p>
+With Christmas being the biggest day of the year, the team knew it would need improvements for 2025 and beyond.</p>
 <p>
-One year later, much of the resource intensive data access was reworked, the Postgres infrastructure was upsized, and this approach not only survived, but thrived, providing reliable Postgres through the holiday season. </p>
+One year later, much of the resource intensive data access was reworked, the Postgres infrastructure was upsized, and this approach not only survived, but thrived, providing reliable service through the holiday season. </p>
 <p>
 Total Queries per second (QPS) peaked at 225,000 (226K TPS), with 100K QPS sustained over 10 hours for multiple days, and an average response time of 25 microseconds.
 </p>